juliodantas/terraform-CICD-Infracost/Lab-04:-Installing-Dependencies.md

 ```

 ## Step 3: Install Azure CLI
+### This will install Azure ClI into our linux system.
+### For once we need to run `az login` to give our system the access to our azure cloud active subscription
 ![image](https://user-images.githubusercontent.com/99440004/173702193-2ec89a2a-2a47-4e7a-8c95-aca6ed76075a.png)
 ### You can also use the YAML commands for the same task
 ```